Hi5 Furniture Renderings

 With the project manager in another city, and the art director in another city as well, real time project viewing and editing was needed.
 Trinity works in this mode often, via gotomeeting, and was able to coordinate sessions where small but important edits to scenes could be made while both parties observed and discussed.
 These sessions sped the edits along on this complex project with just 8 weeks to produce several hundred unique new images.

-[In the figure above, the shaded 3D view is shown at top (with white camera icon at lower right) and animator/artist Mary Shields is shown below using her dual screens and space pilot for efficient editing.]
+[In the figure above, the shaded 3D view is shown at top (with white camera icon at lower right) and the animator is shown below using her dual screens and space pilot for efficient editing.]

 Once all the images were finalized and delivered, the brochure could go through final layout and printing.